linnykoleh/Spring/Notes.md

   - If no value is provided `@ContextConfiguration`, config file `${classname}-context.xml` in the same package is imported
   - XML config files are loaded by providing string value to annotation - `@ContextConfiguration("classpath:com/example/test-config.xml")`
   - Java @Configuration files are loaded from classes attribute - `@ContextConfiguration(classes={TestConfig.class, OtherConfig.class})`

+- To customize property values in a test, the `@TestPropertySource` annotation allows using either a test-specific property file or customizing individual property values.
+- `ReflectionTestUtils` make it possible to access private properties,

 #### JUnit 4 Example